-The Directors' remuneration is disclosed in note 22.
 The Group's Gender Pay Report can be found on the Center Parcs website.
 The Group is an active equal opportunities employer and promotes an environment free from discrimination, harassment and victimisation, where everyone receives equal treatment and career development.